USA Banner

 U.S. Department of Transportation U.S. Department of Transportation Icon United States Department of Transportation United States Department of Transportation

-Our Plan to Share The Road Safely with the U.S. Capitol Christmas Tree
+Share the Road Safely with the U.S. Capitol Christmas Tree

-For the fourth consecutive year, the Federal Motor Carrier Safety Administration’s (FMCSA) Our Roads, Our Safety program supported the U.S. Capitol Christmas Tree’s national journey to the Capitol lawn in Washington, D.C. while raising awareness about sharing the road safely with large trucks and buses.
+For the seventh consecutive year, the Federal Motor Carrier Safety Administration’s (FMCSA) Our Roads, Our Safety® program is supporting the U.S. Capitol Christmas Tree’s journey to Washington, D.C., while raising awareness about sharing the road safely with large trucks and buses.

 Download and Share